MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 28. An additional browser tab will open.

-29. In the Access Review Window, you can see an overview with configured settings and the configured guest user with the personal outlook.com email address.
+29. In the Access Review Window, you can see an overview with configured settings and the configured guest user with your personal outlook.com email address.

-30. Select your outlook.com guest and review the guest statistics.
+30. Select your outlook.com guest and then select **Details** to review the guest statistics.

-31. Select **Deny** from the available options and select **Save**.
+31. Select **Deny** from the available options and select **Submit**.

 32. In the overview, your outlook.com guest user has now **Denied** access.